wokwi/splendida/README.md

 - [Splendida 3D Model](3d/splendida.stl) (OpenSCAD [source code](3d/spelndida.scad))
 - [Diffuser by ldirko](3d/ldirko-diffuser.stl) (also available on [Thingiverse](https://www.thingiverse.com/thing:4782141))

+## Pixelblaze map

+To use with Pixelblaze, load [this map file](pizelblaze-map.json).
+For more information, check out the [Mapping in Pixelblaze guide](https://www.bhencke.com/mapping-in-pixelblaze).

 ## License

 This work is licensed under a